nextflow-io/cwl2nxf/README.md

 ```
 java -jar build/libs/cwl2nxf-0.1.jar sample_data/wf.cwl sample_data/wf.yml
 ```
 Upon execution a *.nf file will be created in the base folder.
-The file is currently just naemd with a timestamp.
+The file is currently just named with a timestamp.
 This file should be then runnable in nextflow.